Website Indigenous Screen Office

 Experience in a cultural and/or not-for-profit sector;

-Minimum 1 year in a similar role supporting funding/grant programs;
+Minimum 2-3 years in a similar role supporting senior leaders within the media industry;

 Experience working with Indigenous communities or in-depth knowledge of Indigenous governance, administration and policy issues through lived or learned experience.